-Lake of the Pregnant Maiden
+And Lake of the Pregnant Maiden

 Dayang Bunting is the second largest island in Langawi's cluster of 99 islands.
-It's located offshore and south of the main island, and can easily be reached by a boat.
+It's located south of the main island, and can easily be reached by a boat.
 So why is this island so famous?
 The literal meaning of its name is 'Island of Pregnant Maiden'.
 And it has a wonderful large fresh water lake (known as Lake Guillemard) surrounded by hills having dense rain forests.
 The lake too is known as Lake of the Pregnant Maiden.